-Sales to customers in Europe accounted for 10% of our sales of tubular products and services in 2014, compared to 9% in 2013 and 10% in 2012.
+Sales to customers in Europe accounted for 11% of our sales of tubular products and services in 2015, compared to 10% in 2014 and 9% in 2013.

 Our single largest country market in Europe is Italy.
 The market for steel pipes in Italy (as in most of the European Union) is affected by general industrial production trends, especially in the mechanical and automotive industry, and by investment in power generation, petrochemical and oil refining facilities.
-Sales to the mechanical and automotive industries in Italy and the rest of Europe have declined over the past three years.
-Sales of pipes for HPI and power generation projects remained relatively stable over the last three years.
+Sales to the mechanical and automotive industries in Italy and the rest of Europe declined in each of the years 2013, 2014 and 2015 as a result of lower prices reflecting increased competitive pressures.
+Sales of pipes for HPI and power generation projects remained relatively stable in 2013 and 2014 but in 2015 were negatively affected by lower selling prices.